Rawan1312/Rawan1312/README.md

 <br>
 <ul>
 <li>
-<p>- 🔭 I'm not working on anything specific at the moment, but I'm always open to new challenges! 😉 </p>
+<p>🔭 I'm not working on anything specific at the moment, but I'm always open to new challenges! 😉 </p>
 </li>
 <li>
-<p> 👯 I'm looking forward to collaborating on **software development and networking projects.</p>
+<p> 👯 I'm looking forward to collaborating on software development and networking projects.</p>
 </li>
 <li>
 <p>🌱 I'm constantly learning and improving my skills in modern technologies.</p>